 “One of the hardest things was travelling away by myself as Sam had to stay at home to keep working and, as our family grew, he needed to stay at home to care for our other kids.”

-Not only do the family take part in Loud Shirt Day but have come runner-up in the Queensland’s Loudest Town competition for four years in a row – raising over $40,000 so far, with plans to make 2022 their biggest year yet.
+Not only do the family take part in Loud Shirt Day but were were awarded the title of Queensland’s Loudest Town competition for 2022 – raising almost $30,000, with plans to make 2023 their biggest year yet.

 “We’re very excited for this year’s Loud Shirt Day, there will be lots of activities happening,” said Kerryn.

-“For the first time this year, all gate entry fees from the three-day Ballyneety Rodeo will be donated towards Aramac’s Loudest Town campaign, we have new custom designed loud caps, and our Let’s get loud for Emmy fishing shirts.
-We’ll also host our annual BBQ breakfast on the main street of Aramac will take place featuring another raffle,” she said.
+“For the first time in 2022, all gate entry fees from the three-day Ballyneety Rodeo were donated towards Aramac’s Loudest Town campaign, we had new custom-designed loud caps, and our Let’s get loud for Emmy fishing shirts.
+We’ll also hosted our annual BBQ breakfast on the main street of Aramac that featured another raffle,” she said.

 “Loud Shirt Day is all about repaying the kindness we’ve experienced at Hear and Say by raising as much as we can.
 We hope that Aramac’s contribution can make the lives of other families affected by hearing loss that little bit easier.